glowieframework/deploy/README.md

 php firefly publish
 ```

-This will create a `Deploy.php` file in your `app/config` folder, this is where the plugin settings will be stored.
+This will create a `Deploy.php` file in your `app/config` folder.
+This is where the plugin settings will be stored.

-It will also create a `.deploy-tasks.php` file in the root of your application, this is the main entry point for your deploy scripts.
+It will also create a `.deploy-tasks.php` file in the root of your application, which is the main entry point for your deploy scripts.

 If you want to create the tasks file manually in the current project directory, run: